twotoque/FullCircleFoods-PlateMate/README.md

 A real-time food recognition system that identifies dishes through your webcam and recommends relevant grocery products using machine learning.
 # Overview
 PlateMate uses computer vision to detect food items and provides intelligent product recommendations from transaction data.
+* Real-time food detection via webcam
+* Smart product matching and recommendations based on co-purchase patterns
+* Pricing and zero-waste product highlighting

 ## How it works
 PlateMate contains two machine learning models:
 1. **Food Classification Model (Google Teachable Machine):** Identifies dishes from webcam feed using image recognition.
 As an minimum viable product, it supports three dishes: caesar salads, spaghetti & meatballs, and breakfast sandwiches.
-2. **Product Recommendation Model (TensorFlow + Keras): ** Recommends related products using embedding-based similarity from past purchases.
+2. **Product Recommendation Model (TensorFlow + Keras):** Recommends related products using embedding-based similarity from past purchases.
 Transaction ID is used as a primary key to connect both the transaction and product tables.

+The backend is connected with Flask and Python and is defaulted to port 5050.
+Frontend is made with React and Typescript.
+Meals are defined in the const foodData held in the IngredientDetector.tsx file.